ReproNim/reproin/docs/walkthrough-1.md

 As you can see in the following example, we have interrupted `func_task-task1_run-01` functional scan, may be because our phantom fell asleep.
-Our scanner console is configured to transmit data immediately upon succesful volume was collected, so those volumes were already transmitted to PACS:
+Our scanner console is configured to transmit data immediately upon successful volume was collected, so those volumes were already transmitted to PACS:

 ![wt1-e.1-scan-interrupt-func.png](source/images/walkthrough-1/wt1-e.1-scan-interrupt-func.png)

-To make `heudiconv` `reproin` heuristic figure out that the run was canceled or otherwise needs to be discarded, just `Repeat` the run **without changing anyting in its name!**:
+To make `heudiconv` `reproin` heuristic figure out that the run was canceled or otherwise needs to be discarded, just `Repeat` the run **without changing anything in its name!**:

 ![wt1-e.1-scan-interrupt-repeat.png](source/images/walkthrough-1/wt1-e.1-scan-interrupt-repeat.png)